OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

 OpenDDS configuration is concerned with three main areas:

 #. **Common Configuration Options** -- configure the behavior of DCPS entities at a global level.
    This allows separately deployed processes in a computing environment to share common settings for the specified behavior (e.g. all readers and writers should use RTPS discovery).
+   See :ref:`run_time_configuration--common-configuration-options` for details.

 #. **Discovery Configuration Options** -- configure the behavior of the discovery mechanism(s).
    OpenDDS supports multiple approaches for discovering and associating writers and readers as detailed in :ref:`run_time_configuration--discovery-configuration`.